Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Verify clamps are snug but not crushing the boot.

-• Rotate the axle and make sure boots don’t rub on anything through the full range.
+• Rotate the axle and confirm boots do not rub through the full range.

 4. Gentle first ride

-• Listen for new noises: clicks, pops, or rubbing.
+• Listen for new noises such as clicks, pops, or rubbing.

 • Inspect boots, clamps, and grease sling after the first wet or muddy ride.